Giuseppe & Gaetano Friscia's Ancestors

 Benedetto married a woman named Leonora, whose surname and ancestry are unknown, and they lived and raised a family in Sciacca.
 A Sciacca marriage record could not be found for them.
 They probably married about 1602, at St. Michele’s church in Sciacca, but records aren’t available for that time period.
 Unfortunately, nothing is known about Leonora’s parents.

 Benedetto is named in both volumes of Pellegrino Mortillaro’s Andrea Randazzo un notaio storico.
-In volume two it is a reference dated December 30, 1626, to the monastery of Santa Maria delle Giummare in Sciacca, where he is called magistro, which translated from the Latin, means master.
-In volume one, a September 16, 1607, Division between Benedetto, and Bernardo Piluffo.
-This Bernardo is Benedetto’s brother as on Bernardo's marriage and baptism record he is listed as the son of Damiano and Snofria.
-Bernardo was also married and baptizing children at St. Michele’s church about the same time as Benedetto was.
-In another volume one instance of the book, dated December 4, 1634, Benedetto is listed with the prefix m.ro, which is an abbreviation for magistro.
-His name with the m.ro prefix, is also in an inventory entry dated February 12, 1638, which does not agree with the fact that he was deceased before April 20, 1637, but it could be the date they settled the estate.
+In volume one, there is an entry dated September 16, 1607, for a Division between Benedetto, and Bernardo Piluffo.
+This Bernardo is Benedetto’s brother as on Bernardo’s baptism record he is listed as the son of master Damiano and Nofria lo Piluffo.
+Bernardo was also married and baptizing children at St. Michele’s church about the same time as Benedetto.
+The entry doesn’t mention what is being divided, but it may be an inheritance from another sibling or their mother.

 ~<^>~